mayouni/stzlib/libraries/stzlib/doc/articles/stzstringart.md

 # Powered by: Softanza and the Ring GameEngine (c)
 ```

-This start screen combines multiple string art elements (tree, neon-style game title) with boxed text to create an attractive and professional-looking game introduction.

 ### Implementing Game Encounters

-You can use string art to make text-based RPG encounters more vivid and engaging:
+You can use string art to make text-based RPG encounters as engaging as this:

 ```ring
 load "stzlib.ring"